lewisl9029/rfcs/text/0000-anonymous-components.md

 - The function version may look more foreign inside a component function as it's not JSX and as a result may be more difficult to teach.
 - The component version doesn't need any special APIs for passing in props like the React `key`, as it's meant to be rendered like any other component.

-In the current state, the function API is a _lot_ more ergonomic to use, but its advantages over the component API may be short lived if the pattern can gain adoption and influence projects like prettier to implement special cases support for it.
+In the current state, the function API is a _lot_ more ergonomic to use, but its advantages over the component API may be short lived if the pattern can gain adoption and influence projects like prettier to implement special case support for it.
 But at the same time, lack of support in prettier may hinder early adoption if we went with the component API, creating a chicken-and-egg situation.

 Not implementing this simply means we continue with the status quo where users are forced to create new components every time they want to use a hook in a place that would violate rules of hooks.